DavideDeMarchi/geolayer/docs/source/usage.rst

     For a complete guide of the mapnik filter syntax, see the `Mapnik Filter syntax page <https://github.com/mapnik/mapnik/wiki/Filter>`_

     When creating legend of symbols, it can be useful to use "parametric" symbols.
 These are symbols where some of the visual attributes are written in a generic manner, by using some predefined keywords (like 'COLOR', 'FILL-COLOR', 'FILL-OPACITY', 'STROKE-COLOR', 'STROKE-WIDTH', etc.).
-The static method vectorlayer.symbolChange can be used to change a parametric symbol
+The static method vectorlayer.symbolChange can be used to change a parametric symbol.

     Example: